Here are some common reasons why you might not have been paid your child support entitlement.

 Payment is not due yet

-Child support payments are due to you on the 20th of the following month.
-So, your April payments are due to be paid to you by 23 May.
+Child support payments are due to us on the 20th of the following month.
+So, your April payment is due to be paid to you by 23 May.

-If there is a reassessment, the paying parent gets an extra 30 days to pay.
+If there is a reassessment, the paying parent generally gets an extra 30 days to pay the increased amount.

 Payment cycles and due dates